Florents-Tselai/spat/README.md

 This is an open hashing hash table with a linked list at each table entry.
 It supports dynamic resizing to prevent the linked lists from growing too long on average.
 Currently, only growing is supported: the hash table never becomes smaller.

+## FAQ

+**What is Spat?**

+Spat is a Redis-like in-memory data structure server embedded in PostgreSQL, utilizing PostgreSQL's dynamic shared memory (DSA) to store and manage key-value pairs.

+**How does Spat differ from Redis?**

+Unlike Redis, which is a standalone in-memory data store, Spat operates entirely within PostgreSQL.

+**Can I use Spat for caching?**

+Yes.
+Since Spat stores data in memory, it is well-suited for caching scenarios where frequent access to key-value data is required.

+**Does Spat persist data?**

+No. Currently, Spat does not provide built-in persistence, meaning data is lost when PostgreSQL is restarted.

+**Can I use Spat with multiple PostgreSQL sessions?**

+Yes.
+Since Spat operates in shared memory, multiple PostgreSQL sessions can read and write to Spat concurrently.

+**Is there a limit to how much data Spat can store?**

+Spat’s storage capacity depends on PostgreSQL’s shared memory configuration (shared_buffers, work_mem, etc.).
+You can adjust these settings based on your workload.

+**How ACID-compliant is this ?**

+Enough.
+But maybe not enough for you.
+See [ACID](#ACID)

 [//]: # (<img src="test/bench/plot.png" width="50%"/>)